status-im/nimbus-eth2/docs/the_nimbus_book/src/merge.md

 ## Preparing for the merge

-The merge is in its final phase of testing on testnets and is expected to happen later during the year.
+The merge happens in two phases, the first of which is the Bellatrix upgrade on the Beacon Chain 2022-09-22 11:34:47 UTC.

+The second phase happens when total difficulty on the execution chain reaches `58750000000000000000000` - it is expected this happens around 2022-09-15, but may come days early or late.

 ### Bookmark this page!